Out-of-State Returns

 Filing taxes in two states can be a headache, especially if you don’t know which form(s) to fill out and how to apportion your taxes if needed.

-That’s why consulting with a professional tax expert is important.
+That’s why consulting with a professional tax expert is important to file out-of-state or non-resident tax returns.
 Our team of dedicated tax professionals will assist you if you lived in two states and with how to file taxes if you worked in two different states.

 Not only that, Lakeline Tax can help with a variety of other tax-related issues, such as tax resolution and tax representation.